Hurley

 Packet Size 15 Seeds $5.00

 Pole/Snap.
 Blossom fuchsia.
-A rare large Seeded Snap that should be better known by gardeners.
+A rare large Seeded Snap bean that should be better known by gardeners.
 Impressive productive plants produce tasty green snap pods, or the soft immature seed can be used as a shell bean.
 Can be direct seeded when daytime temperatues reach into the 60's in well drained loose soil.
 Discovered this variety at Bill Best's Sustainable Mountain Agricultural Center seed swap in 2015.
 A wonderful seed swap event.
-The first weekend in October in Berea, Kentucky.
+The first weekend in November in Berea, Kentucky.

 Jiminez